ncbi/cxx-toolkit/pages/ch_ser.md

 See also the example program, [asn2asn.cpp](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/src/app/asn2asn/asn2asn.cpp) which demonstrates more generalized translation of ***Seq-entry*** and ***Bioseq-set*** (defined in [seqset.asn](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/src/objects/seqset/seqset.asn)).

 ***Note:*** Two online tools are available to help determine which libraries to link with.
 See the [FAQ](ch_faq.html#ch_faq.faq.CannotFindObjectSymbol) for details.

+<a name="ch_ser.speedup"></a>

+### Speedup reading

+Unfortunately, there is no universal recipe.
+The speed depends on operating system, hardware and data being read.

+In many cases, using  [asynchronous input stream iterators](#ch_ser.stream_iterators) helps.
+The price of using them is increased memory consumption though.
+They take advantage of the fact that skipping data is much faster than parsing it.
+When skipping, reader only finds beginning and end of an object in file and puts the unparsed data into temporary buffer.
+Then, separate threads parse the data and construct data objects in memory.
+It works great when objects are not too big and each buffer can hold at least several of them.
+Otherwise, the buffers overflow and you end up with only one or two parsing threads.
+That is, reader should be fast enough and buffers should be large enough and computer should have enough CPU cores to keep as many parsers busy as possible.
+The prize is sweet though.
+A data file can be read up to 5 times faster.

+Another option is to use file mapping when reading.
+Mapping creates an association of a file's contents with a portion of the virtual address space of a process.
+The application then "reads from memory" instead of "reading from file", offloading actual file reading to the OS.
+[CMMapByteSource](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCMMapByteSource.html) does the trick.
+Create reading object stream as follows:

+    unique_ptr<CObjectIStream> is(CObjectIStream::Create(format, *(new CMMapByteSource(data_file))));

+One should not expect a big gain here, because file reading is already optimized in operating systems, but speedups up to 15% are possible.

 <a name="ch_ser.Managing_ASN1_Specification_Versi"></a>